Level 3 - Dry Needling Spine & Upper Quadrant

-Getting great dry needling results and aspire to extend your skills to a greater range of clients?
+Are you getting great dry needling results and aspire to extend your skills to a greater range of clients?

 Aware of your technical limitations and professional responsibility to stay within your scope of practice?

-This course is designed for those who have attended a Level 1 Introductory Course and Level 2 - Spine & Lower Quadrant Course, and are clinicians wanting to treat a greater variety of conditions involving the upper quadrant.
+This course is designed for those who have attended a Level 1 Introductory Course and a Level 2 - Advanced Spine & Lower Quadrant Course, and are wanting to treat a greater variety of conditions involving the upper quadrant.
 With up to 80% of presentations having a musculoskeletal involvement; be they Mums & Dads, weekend warriors, committed athletes or vocational injuries, dry needling is a ‘must have’ skill to assist them to recover.

 After completing this course you will;

-- Confidently be able to differentiate through palpation the anterior and posterior cervical tubercles and needle the scalenes
+- Confidently be able to differentiate through palpation, the anterior and posterior cervical tubercles and needle the scalenes

 - Integrate cervical trigger points using a facilitated segment paradigm

 This course is not a ‘technique’ course.
 You will learn and apply your skills of observation, palpation, surface and 3D depth anatomy, clinical reasoning and exercise progression to appropriately manage clients successfully.
-Doug brings together all these skills as a specialist musculoskeletal physiotherapist with over 30 years as a full-time practising clinician and researcher.
+Doug brings together all these skills as a specialist musculoskeletal physiotherapist with over 30 years as a practising clinician and researcher.

 Additional Bonus – Living Anatomy Wet Lab Workshop